nmshd/documentation/_docs_operate/configuration.md

 The `enforceCertificatePinning` flag configures whether the Connector should enforce certificate pinning.
 Defaults to `false`.

-If enabled, the Connector will only accept TLS certificates that match the SHA256 fingerprints specified in the `pinnedTLSCertificateSHA256Fingerprints` object.
-If a Hostname is not configured at all, it cannot be accessed by the Connector anymore.
+If enabled, the Connector will only accept TLS certificates that match the SHA256 fingerprints for endpoints of outgoing requests specified in the [`pinnedTLSCertificateSHA256Fingerprints`](#pinnedTLSCertificateSHA256Fingerprints) object.
+If a hostname is not configured at all, it cannot be accessed by the Connector anymore.

 ### pinnedTLSCertificateSHA256Fingerprints `available since version 6.5.0` {#pinnedTLSCertificateSHA256Fingerprints}

-The `pinnedTLSCertificateSHA256Fingerprints` object contains the SHA256 fingerprints of the TLS certificates that the Connector should accept.
-The fingerprints must be in the format `SHA256:<fingerprint>`.
-The Connector will only accept TLS certificates that match the fingerprints specified in this object.
+The `pinnedTLSCertificateSHA256Fingerprints` object maps hostnames to TLS certificate SHA256 fingerprints of the respective hostname.
+If a hostname is found, the Connector only accepts a TLS connection if the server responds with a certificate of one of the given fingerprints.
+The fingerprints must be in a hexadecimal format and are internally stripped of separators and characters not valid for hexadecimal formats.
+To reduce attack vectors, wildcard domains like "\*.enmeshed.eu" are not valid hostnames, you need to fill this map with every subdomain.

+To increase security, please consider setting [`enforceCertificatePinning`](#enforceCertificatePinning) to true.

+TLS certificates are rotated multiple times in a year for each hostname.
+Therefore, setting multiple fingerprints per hostname is possible.
+However, the config and fingerprints need to be updated regularly with the new fingerprints, otherwise the Connector will reject outgoing requests for expired certificates and cease to function.
+{: .notice--warning}

 **Getting the SHA256 fingerprint of a certificate:**